ell65/stats-card/README.md

 ### What I learned

-Every line of code in this project is something I learned for the first time this week.
+Every line of code in this project is something I learned for the first time this week! :)

 ### Continued development